QC-Edu/IntroQM/book/problems/Final_Project_Ideas.md

 1. ~~Understand the kinetic isotope effect, which is mainly an effect of zero-point energies (but tunneling corrections can also be considered).~~ (Project Claimed)

-1. Explore how basis sets (e.g., polynomial or Gaussian basis sets) converge to the exact solution as the number of basis functions increases.
-Are there differences when electron-electron repulsion is included?
+1. ~~Explore how basis sets (e.g., polynomial or Gaussian basis sets) converge to the exact solution as the number of basis functions increases.
+Are there differences when electron-electron repulsion is included?~~ (Project Claimed)

 1. Correction for the finite size of the nucleus.
 A Gaussian model for the nuclear charge distribution can be used, for example.